kieran168/Psychological-effects-on-Emergency-Savings/Final_Project.md

 variables.
 I would expect to see that those with correct answers in the objective questions should have an emergency fund*

+What type of people will have an emergency fund?

 # Introduction

 # Literature Review